lorenzbr/PortfolioTrackerDocs/README.md

 [![R-CMD-check](https://github.com/lorenzbr/PortfolioTrackerDocs/workflows/R-CMD-check/badge.svg)](https://github.com/lorenzbr/PortfolioTrackerDocs/actions)
 <!-- badges: end -->

-App to track your personal investment portfolio.
+This is the documentation of the Portfolio Tracker, an app to track your investment portfolio.
 The goal of this tool is to provide a complete and automated workflow from extracting relevant data from your bank statements to calculating the performance of your investments.

 ## What does the PortfolioTracker do?
 (WIP)